thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/section_3.md

 ### Key Quotes:

-* **"The Biden Administration has pursued a radical, woke agenda that is undermining individual freedom, economic prosperity, and traditional American values." (p.
-284)** This quote sets the tone for the section, framing the Biden Administration's policies as a threat to America.
+* **"The Biden Administration has pursued a radical, woke agenda that is undermining individual freedom, economic prosperity, and traditional American values." <sup>(284)</sup>** This quote sets the tone for the section, framing the Biden Administration's policies as a threat to America.
-* **"The welfare state has failed to lift people out of poverty and has instead created a culture of dependency." (p.
-284)** This quote reflects the conservative belief that social welfare programs are ineffective and counterproductive.
+* **"The welfare state has failed to lift people out of poverty and has instead created a culture of dependency." <sup>(284)</sup>** This quote reflects the conservative belief that social welfare programs are ineffective and counterproductive.
-* **"Excessive government regulation is stifling economic growth, discouraging innovation, and harming businesses." (p.
-284)** This quote highlights the conservative preference for deregulation and free markets.
+* **"Excessive government regulation is stifling economic growth, discouraging innovation, and harming businesses." <sup>(284)</sup>** This quote highlights the conservative preference for deregulation and free markets.
-* **"Traditional family values are under attack by a liberal cultural elite." (p.
-284)** This quote reflects the conservative concern about the decline of traditional values and the influence of liberal culture.
+* **"Traditional family values are under attack by a liberal cultural elite." <sup>(284)</sup>** This quote reflects the conservative concern about the decline of traditional values and the influence of liberal culture.
-* **"We need a conservative renaissance in domestic policy, based on limited government, free markets, individual responsibility, and traditional values." (p.
-285)** This quote outlines the key principles of the conservative vision for domestic policy.
+* **"We need a conservative renaissance in domestic policy, based on limited government, free markets, individual responsibility, and traditional values." <sup>(285)</sup>** This quote outlines the key principles of the conservative vision for domestic policy.

 ### Summary & Significance: